CybersecurityAutomationWorkshop/caw2022/Results/StandardInterface/OpenC2/README.md

 ## Accomplishments
 *Note what accomplished*

-HII conducted a successful demonstration of use the OpenC2 language to implement Posture Attribute Collection (PAC) as a stepping stone to a more complete PACE implementation.
+HII conducted a successful demonstration of using the OpenC2 language to implement Posture Attribute Collection (PAC) as a stepping stone to a more complete PACE implementation.

 ## Action Items
 *Note what needs to be brought back to community*